miha-stopar/crypto-notes/pairing_based_crypto.md

 e_n is nondegenerate in each variable.
 This means that if e_n(S, T) = 1 for all T from E[n] then S = 0 and also that if e_n(S, T) = 1 for all S from E[n] then T = 0.

 Proof is more complex than for other properties.
-TODO